 For best results the walnut people recommend using smoked glass bottles.
 However, the best quality Nocino needs to be left to mature like a good wine.
 Real Nocino nuts or enthusiasts might like to try the next stage in order to take their very own Nocino to the next level.

 True connoisseurs should pop the 60 day old walnut liqueur into small wooden barrels made of sweet chestnut or oak, and leave the liqueur to mature in cool spot – read cellar – for a minimum of 12 months.

 If you do manage to lay you hands on some ‘small wooden barrels’ then what you will end up with after 12 months may well be a rather special walnut liqueur.
 Then, of course, there will be the terrible ‘chore’ of having to taste you home brewed walnut liqueur every so often to see how it is coming along.
 Go on, force yourself!

 The Modena Walnut Liqueur Order Website – in Italian.

-Now, who was it who said Brazil is the place the nuts come from?
-And no prizes for guessing which drink the local Modena Freemasons down at their meetings!
+No prizes for guessing which drink the local Modena Freemasons down at their meetings!

 Those who might like to know more about Modena, may find Eric Dregni’s book worth a read.
 Click here to read my review of Dregni’s book: Never Trust a Thin Cook